 Making an impression with vertical planting, then elevate the look even further by placing mirrors behind to make more of a feature of your pots and plants.
 In this city garden a white walls is enhanced with the addition of a gothic-style window mirror which sits behind an evergreen plant – shining a light onto the greenery.

 Have you ever thought a small room was twice the size?
 Only to realise upon closer inspection that it is in fact an illusion, created by a well-placed mirror.
 When you can't see the edges or a defined shape of a mirror it blends in seamlessly to a space.

 In a garden space this works brilliantly to give depth to a flower bed and soften corners.
 It also helps to reflect light, ideal in a small shady corner of the garden.

 19. Double the planting by positioning mirrors low

 A mirror placed against a wall at a low level can beautifully accentuate flowers perfectly.
 When you'd put the hard work in to get the plants looking their best, you'll want to show them off to their full potential.
 A mirror can cleverly cover all angles, giving you more of an overall effect.

-this is a clever way to make your planting efforts go a little further too.
+This is a clever small garden budget idea to make your planting efforts go a little further too.
 Perhaps you don't have enough budget to go for extra plants?
 A strategically placed mirror can double the amount of plants – without having to double the garden budget.